shadecoredev/Realmshade/README.md

 Main gameplay loop is an inventory management auto battler inspired by games like [Backpack Hero](https://store.steampowered.com/app/1970580/Backpack_Hero/), [Backpack Battles](https://store.steampowered.com/app/2427700/Backpack_Battles/) and [The Bazaar](https://store.steampowered.com/app/1617400/The_Bazaar/).

 ## Modding
-To mod the game you can just clone the repository and edit the files.
+To mod the Realmshade you can just clone the repository and edit the files.
 Preferably you want to have the [Godot engine downloaded](https://godotengine.org/) to run the game.

 Cool thing about this game is that if you mod the game ~~and don't crash it in the process~~,   you can still play the PvP matches with your own balance changes, custom items, events and any other major feature changes.